kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 I attend various academic talks and seminars and sometimes scribe them.

+### Jacob Steinhardt on Unsupervised Risk Estimation with Only Structural Assumptions <a href = "{{ site.baseurl }}/notes/steinhardt.pdf">[pdf]</a>

+Jacob Steinhardt gives a talk on his recent work on provable methods for estimating the risk of unlabeled data using multiple views of the data.

 ### Yuanzhi Li on Weighted Low-Rank Matrix Approximation <a href = "{{ site.baseurl }}/notes/yuanzhi_weighted_svd.pdf">[pdf]</a>

 Yuanzhi Li gives a background review on various approaches towards weighted low-rank approximations.